The Truth About Hormone Replacement Therapy (HRT): What Science Really Says

 • Provided little to no training on perimenopause or menopause

-Many healthcare providers still rely on old information.
+As a result, many providers still rely on outdated information.

 How does diversity play into this?